-Film critic, actor & composer Emanuel Levy labeled the film "Losey's Masterpiece" in 2009.
+In 2009 film critic, actor and composer Emanuel Levy labeled this film "Losey's Masterpiece".
 See more »

 In the scene where the parishioners are going to church, the bells can be heard ringing Plain Bob Minor, a six-bell method.
 But when the scene changes to the interior of the church, only four men are seen, heaving laboriously on the ropes.
 Change ringing requires the sally (the coloured fluffy portion) to be pulled fully down and allowed to rise high up, then the rope is pulled down again by the tail end (hand-stroke and back-stroke), but the tail ends of the ropes are all knotted up.
 The men are only chiming the bells, not performing full-circle change ringing.
 See more »

 Nicely composed English meditation on history, memory and sex

 Losey/Pinter's adaptation of LP Hartley's novel follows Leo, invited to spend the summer with his upper crust schoolfriend's family in Norfolk.
 He contracts a bit of a crush on Julie Christie's Marian (his friend's older sister) and consequently gets drawn into the awkward, tacit love triangle between her fiancée Trimingham (Fox) and masculine local farmer Ted (Bates).
 Losey interpolates brief, silent flash-forwards to the present day as Leo revisits the area to speak with Marian in her dotage.